 The Portable Door Lock is also a great option.
 It works on inward swinging doors like those of a hotel.

 5. Read the evacuation plan and make sure everyone in your room knows it and knows where you all would meet up in the event of an emergency.

 - Once you’ve entered your room, you might feel a bit safer than in the lobby or a public place in the resort or hotel.
 That sense of safety translates to internet safety too.
 Yet your internet may not be any more secure than in an airport or coffee shop.
 In reality, you’re still using a public Wi-Fi hotspot.
 When connecting to the hotel Wi-Fi tell your computer that you’re connecting to a public network.
 The objective is to set your computer firewall to its maximum.
 Your best option is to use a wired internet connection instead of Wi-Fi.
 Never access banking or other personal websites from a public network.

 Valuables in Your Hotel Room

-- A little-known fact, but many hotels do not accept liability for items left in a guest room safe, the additional lock ups the security of the safe.
+- A little-known fact, but many hotels do not accept liability for items left in a guest room safe, the an additional external lock increases the security of the safe.

 - The mere presence of an additional lock should deter a thief from attempting a break-in of your safe and to move on to a room safe without an additional layer of security in place.